We are working with all our partners to make Brixton a stronger, fairer and more prosperous place.

-In the heart of Brixton, within Lambeth’s newly renovated Town Hall building, Tripod will provide the spaces and support for creative, tech and social businesses to do their best work.
-The new workspace is being designed by award winning local creative Eley Kisimoto and Dolman Bowles and will be operated by Meanwhile Space CIC.
+In the heart of Brixton, within Lambeth’s newly renovated Town Hall building, Tripod is providing space and support for creative, tech and social businesses to do their best work.
+The new workspace was designed by award winning local creative Eley Kisimoto and Dolman Bowles and will be operated by Meanwhile Space CIC.

-Tripod will provide a range of spaces (from hot-desking to large studios) for businesses to establish and grow.
+Tripod is providing a range of spaces (from hot-desking to large studios) for businesses to establish and grow.
 As well as providing workspace, a bespoke enterprise support programme will be developed in cooperation with the tenants of the space.

 A dedicated 12 month social enterprise residency is available, providing subsidised rates to an organisation dedicated to social impact in the local community.

-Tripod is due to open in June 2018.
-For more information and to enquire about space please visit the website here.
+For more information and to enquire about space please visit the Tripod website.